risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

 );
 ```

-## Sink Real-Time Results into Supabase
+## Sink real-time results into supabase

-Though RisingWave can serve those real-time results directly, you might want to process these results in Supabase for other business logic.
+While RisingWave can directly serve real-time results, you may prefer to process these results in Supabase for further analysis.

-RisingWave support [JDBC connector](https://docs.risingwave.com/docs/1.1/sink-to-postgres/) to sink data from RisingWave to Supabase.
+You can use the [JDBC connector](/guides/sink-to-postgres.md) to sink data from RisingWave to Supabase.

 Let's sink the real-time result of the number of posts sent by users to Supabase.

 Before we create the sink in RisingWave, we need to create the destination table `user_posts_cnt` in Supabase.
-Now the schema looks like:
+The schema looks like this:

 <img
   src={require('../images/supabase-integration/supabase-sink-table.png').default}
   alt="new table for sink in supabase"
 />

-After the table is created, we can now execute the following statement in RisingWave to sink the result to the Supabase table we just created.
+After the table is created, we can now run the following statement in RisingWave to sink the result to the Supabase table we just created.

 ```sql
 CREATE SINK supabase_user_posts_cnt
 FROM user_posts_cnt WITH (